ostroosma/dueca/README.md

   graphical interfaces.

-- The `extra` folder contains a hodge-podge of helper stuff that may be useful in implementing simulations.
+- The `extra` folder contains a hodge-podge of helper stuff that may be useful in implementing simulations; integration routines, helper classes for IO conversions and implementing calibration and the like.

 - `dusime` contains the code supporting simulations.